-If you are a true birding enthusiast, you should know for a fact that birding will never be complete without a reliable and high-quality spotting scope.
+If you are a true birding enthusiast, you should know for a fact that birding will never be complete without a reliable and high-quality bird watching spotting scope.
 In fact, this should be one of the first and most important tools that you need to invest in for an unforgettable birding experience.
-However, with thousands of options offered on the market today, how will you know which is the best spotting scope for birding to buy?
+However, with hundreds of options offered on the market today, how will you know which is the best spotting scope for birding to buy?
 With all the birder scopes out there, should you choose a straight or an angled one?
 With an 80mm objective lens or a 65mm objective lens, and what magnification?
 Should it be an HD spotting scope?
 What about digiscoping, or a tripod, or being waterproof and fogproof?

-If you are in the hunt for a new spotting scope for your next bird watching session, this article is for you.
+If you are on the hunt for a new spotting scope for your next bird watching session, this article is for you.
 We will present you with a comprehensive buying guide to help you choose the best product that suits your needs and also review some of the best spotting scopes for birding out there.

 Let’s first look at one product that just blows almost any competitor out of the water and is one of the most used tools by professional ornithologists.
-After that, we’ll dive into all the little details that make up a great scope.
+After that, we’ll dive into all the little details that make up a great bird watching scope.

 If there is a product that ticks all your boxes in buying a spotter, it is the Swarovski one – the price is, of course, out of this world as well.
 Made by one of the most respected companies in the world of optics, this line of products promises nothing but sophistication and unparalleled quality.
 All Swarovski products are built from top of the line materials that ensures longevity.
 More importantly, it was carefully engineered and configured in such a way that it will be the last piece of birding optics you will ever buy.